Recognizing and Managing a Mental Health Crisis: Direct Support Professionals

 - If they need immediate help to stay safe, you should CALL 9-1-1.

-how can I help prevent a mental health crisis?
+How can I help prevent a mental health crisis?

+It is helpful to plan how to handle a crisis before it happens.
 Having a plan can help the person you support get through a mental health crisis more easily or even prevent a crisis from happening.

 Their plan should include: